twr14152/svedka/README.md

 1. This project will be python3 and flask
 2. Hardware will be a 16G Raspberry PI 3 running Raspian
-3. The first thing that was done was create virtual environment using python virtualenv mod

 # svedka